zooko/smalloc/README.md

        performance degradation for other processes running on the same system.

-   Note that these three goals cannot be fully optimized by the memory manager, because they depend on how the user code accesses the memory.
+   Note that these three goals cannot be fully optimized for by the memory manager, because they depend on how the user code accesses the memory.
 What `smalloc` does is use some simple heuristics intended to optimize the above goals under some assumptions about the behavior of the user code:

     1. Pack as many separate allocations from a single thread into each cache line as possible to optimize for (constructive)